CRYLOai/ai-wealth-manager/README.md

 **Note:** the system is using third party APIs to collect data and to exchange FIAT/token.

 ## Would you like to contribute?
 We are currently working on the MVP and are always looking for people to help us turn this idea into reality.
-Contact us on our website for investors at (https://crylo.org/) if you would like to become part of our team.
-If you just want to watch how we grow and stay informed about this project, then sign up on our website (https://crylo.ai/).
+Contact us on our website for investors (https://crylo.org) if you would like to become part of our team.
+If you just want to watch how we grow and stay informed about this project, then sign up on our website (https://crylo.ai).